 Demonstrate a high degree of competence in referencing and constructing bibliographies.

-9 (3 hour) workshops will be run in the autumn term to give students a refresher in research methods, and to ensure that they grasp issues of ontology and epistemology.
-During these workshops practical help will be given to students in developing research proposals and in methods practice.
+10 workshops will run in Semester 1 to give students guidance in research methods, and to ensure that they grasp issues of ontology and epistemology.
+During these workshops, practical help will be given to students in developing research proposals and in methods practice.

-Students will meet their supervisor at least four times in Spring term and two times in Summer term during the course of dissertation preparation.
+Students will meet their supervisor six times in Semester 2 (approximately fortnightly intervals) during the course of dissertation preparation and research.

 Bryman, A., and Bell, E. (2011).
 Business Research Methods (3rd.
 Edition).
 Oxford University Press